cdk/cdk-paper-2/README.md

 Copyright (C) 2016 The Authors.

+Oh, and check our what [Wikidata](http://wikidata.org/) has knows about [this article with Scholia](https://tools.wmflabs.org/scholia/work/Q27065423)...

+---

 # Recent Developments of the Chemistry Development Kit (CDK) - An Open-Source Java Library for Chemo- and Bioinformatics

 Steinbeck, Christoph; Hoppe, Christian; Kuhn, Stefan; Floris, Matteo; Guha, Rajarshi; Willighagen, Egon L.